Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 What about deduced return types?
 --------------------------------

-The relaxation of [dcl.fct]/11 is not intended to extend to deduction of new types via deduced return types.
+The relaxation of [dcl.fct]\ |para|\ 11 is not intended to extend to deduction of new types via deduced return types.
 In light of P0329_, we might imagine a further extension that would allow us to lift this restriction:

 .. code:: c++